 It’s currently estimated that between 26.4 to 36 million people around the world are abusing opioids, with the risk of addiction leading to the potential use of illegal drugs, the need for an alternative solution is now more important than ever.
 And, when it comes to nerve pain, opioid drugs usually only provide minimal to no relief.
 Yet, physicians continue to prescribe these harmful drugs to patients suffering from nerve pain and other conditions.
 As the opioid epidemic in American continues to grow, patients suffering from chronic pain are looking for other solutions to managing pain.

 Regenerative Medicine Brings Hope for Sufferers of Chronic Pain

 New treatments like stem cell injections and PRP therapy are showing significant promise when it comes to managing pain effectively.
 Not only have these therapies shown to be effective in reducing pain, they may even have the potential to eliminate the cause of the pain permanently.
 Though results will vary according to the individual, regenerative medicine has potentially therapeutic benefits to reduce pain and improve movement following an injury.

 In multiple studies, stem cells were shown to reduce inflammation – a common factor in conditions involving pain.
 By reducing bodily inflammation, stem cells may have the potential to treat a variety of issues.

 Stem Cells Do More Than Just Help with Pain

 Patients often want to have stem cell therapy for pain relief.
-And while the current clinical evidence does suggest that stem cells may help ease the pain associated with numerous conditions, they do much more than that.
+And while the current clinical evidence regarding regenerative medicine does suggest that stem cells may help ease the pain associated with numerous conditions, they do much more than that.
 You see, most medical treatments in western medicine are focused on treating just the symptoms of a condition.
 For example, patients with diabetes may be prescribed pharmaceuticals or those with arthritis may undergo a knee replacement.
 Neither of these treatments are focused on the condition.